-Restricted to students admitted to the following program(s): Electrical Maintenance, Electrical System Maintenance, Industrial Mechanic, Industrial Mechanical Tech
+Restricted to students admitted to the following program(s): Electrical Maintenance, Electrical System Maintenance, Mechatronics Specialist, Mechatronics Technician

-462-126 Mechanical Alignment & Bearing // 2 cr
+462-126 | Mechanical Alignment & Bearing // 2 Credits

 This course is designed to give the student a basic understanding of the mechanical concepts that are found on industrial equipment.
 Topics focus on alignment of shafts, and correct servicing of bearings.
 Since all industrial machinery is equipped with some type of mechanical drive, a firm understanding of these drives is necessary for the industrial mechanic.
 Cleanliness and safe working habits will also be emphasized.